National Oceanic and Atmospheric Administration (NOAA), Commerce.

 II.
 Method of Collection

 Foreign fishing activity reports are made by radio when fishing begins or ceases, to report on transfers of fish, and to file weekly reports on the catch or receipt of fish.
 Weekly reports may be submitted by fax or email.
-Recordkeeping requirement for foreign vessels include a communications log, a transfer log, a daily fishing log, a consolidated fishing or joint venture log, and a daily joint venture log.
+Recordkeeping requirements for foreign vessels include a communications log, a transfer log, a daily fishing log, a consolidated fishing or joint venture log, and a daily joint venture log.
 These records must be maintained for three years.
 Paper forms are used for foreign fishing vessel permit applications.
-No information is submitted for the vessel and gear marking requirements.
+No information is submitted to NMFS for the vessel and gear marking requirements.

 OMB Control Number: 0648-0075.